minuscode/minuscode.github.io/_works/wellclub.md

 sitemap: false
 ---

-We've helped WellClub build an app/platform for physical rehabilitation connecting therapists and patients featuring motion device integration for the prescribed exercises.
+We've helped WellClub build a platform for physical rehabilitation connecting physical therapists and patients.

+The platform features a backoffice and a Mobile App with motion device integration for the prescribed exercises.